MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dmusicks/nf-dmusicks-iminiportdmus-newstream.md

 Pointer to the <b>IUnknown</b> interface of an object that needs to aggregate the stream object.
 This parameter is optional.
 If aggregation is not required, the caller specifies this parameter as <b>NULL</b>.

+#### - uPinId [in]

+Specifies the pin ID.
+This parameter identifies the pin that is to be opened.
+If the DMus miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff536765">IMiniport::GetDescription</a> method outputs a filter descriptor that specifies a total of <i>n</i> pin factories on the filter, then valid pin IDs are in the range 0 to <i>n</i>-1.

-#### - ppMXF [out]
+#### - pDataFormat [in]

-Output pointer for the new stream.
-This parameter points to a caller-allocated pointer variable into which the method writes a pointer to the stream object's <a href="..\dmusicks\nn-dmusicks-imxf.md">IMXF</a> interface.
+Pointer to a kernel streaming <a href="..\ks\ns-ks-ksdataformat.md">KSDATAFORMAT</a> structure specifying the data format to use for this instance

 #### - ppServiceGroup [out]